-Standard Formula's assessment particularly in case of asset portfolios materially exposed to fossil fuel-related investments, thereby acknowledging the economy's increasing risk to run into a disorderly transition given the current misalignment with the Paris climate goals as regards the existing national pledges.54 The materialization of a disorderly transition scenario would likely exacerbate the historical loss potential particularly of those economic activities (largely) unable to transition to a low carbon environment such as the extraction and processing of fossil fuels.
-Hence, it is considered appropriate in context of EIOPA's expected mandate underlying the analysis to develop policy options regarding a dedicated prudential treatment of fossil fuel-related stocks and bonds to mitigate the corresponding loss potential.
+- expressed as regards the corresponding policy implications.
+Some stakeholders argued for a treatment under Solvency II's Pillar II, mainly the ORSA, while others argued for a treatment under the Pillar I (solvency capital requirements). - 166.
+From a prudential perspective, the differentiated and elevated loss potential of fossil fuel-related stocks and bonds in terms of the VaR could be underestimated in the current Standard Formula's assessment particularly in case of asset portfolios materially exposed to fossil fuel-related investments, thereby acknowledging the economy's increasing risk to run into a disorderly transition given the current misalignment with the Paris climate goals as regards the existing national pledges.
+The materialization of a disorderly transition scenario would likely exacerbate the historical loss potential particularly of those economic activities (largely) unable to transition to a low carbon environment such as the extraction and processing of fossil fuels.
+For instance, the IEA is assuming that the global demand for oil and gas needs to decline by 75% to reach net zero emissions by 2050.
+57 - 167.
+Hence, it is considered appropriate in the context of EIOPA's mandate to develop and propose policy options regarding a dedicated prudential treatment of fossil fuel-related stocks and bonds to mitigate the corresponding loss potential.